kaiekubjas/academic-kickstart/content/group/bachelors.md

  css_class = ""
 +++

+- Henrik Aalto.
+The Sylow Theorems and Classification of Finite Groups.
+2025.
+- Mevlüde Alizade.
+EM Algorithm and Nonnegative Matrix Factorization.
+2024.
+(Thesis written in Ankara University.)
 - Niko Nordlund.
 Persistent Homology-based Biological Pattern Classification.
 2024.
 - Emma Tonteri.
 Evaluating scoring models for the Implicit Association Test in the Finnish political polarization context.
 2024.
 (Supervised by me, advised by Annika Kluge.)
 - Meeri Palokangas.
 Undirected Graphical Models for Discovering Statistical Dependencies in Continuous Air Pollutant and Weather Data.
 2024.
 (Supervised by me, advised by Nataliia Kushnerchuk.)